zalora/styleguide/pages/components/Textfield.md

 Clear icon

-* The clear button appears when the textfield is in focussed state and user is typing in.
-For example, it replaces the error icon in non-focussed error state when the textfield is in focus.
+* The clear button appears when the textfield is in focussed state and the user is typing in.
+For example, it replaces the error icon in a non-focussed error state when the textfield is in focus.

 Error message

-* Error message is used to give user the contextual information like what is the error or how to resolve it.
-If a textfield has helper text, then the same turns to error message.
+* Error message is used to give the user the contextual information like what is the error or how to resolve it.
+If a textfield has helper text, then the same turn to the error message.

 Textfield icon

-* Based on state of the textfield, the textfield can have an icon, like the error exclamation icon in error state or the check mark icon in case of success textfield
+* Based on the state of the textfield, the textfield can have an icon, like the error exclamation icon in error state or the checkmark icon in case of success textfield

 ## State